eclipsesource/tabris-plugin-barcode-scanner/README.md

 #### error

 Fired when an error during the `BarcodeScannerView`s lifecycle happened.
-After an an error occured no further `detect` event will be fired.
+After an an error occurred no further `detect` event will be fired.

 ##### Event parameter
 * `error`: _string_